bootdotdev/blog/README.md

 ## Quick start development

-Make sure you have `yarn` and the latest version of [hugo](https://gohugo.io/getting-started/installing/) installed.
+Make sure you have `yarn` and the latest version of [hugo](https://gohugo.io/getting-started/installing/) installed on your local machine.

 ```bash
 yarn install